open-uem/openuem-docs/docs/08-Release Notes/02-servers.md

 # Server

+## 0.2.1 (16/02/2025)

+- Fix: console could not find the WinGet database (index.db) in Docker when searching for WinGet packages
+- Fix: an error was shown about CGO_ENABLED when searching for WinGet packages
+- Fix: authentication port was overwritten with console port in server update task

 ## 0.2.0 (15/02/2025)

 - Feat: Agent should reboot or shutdown the computer.
 A new Power Management section allows you to power off or reboot a computer (added to existing WOL option)